The best Bluetooth earbuds of 2019

 Bluetooth earbuds are the Goldilocks of the mobile audio world: not too fussy, not too expensive—juuuust right.

-As Bluetooth earbuds don’t need to be plugged into a smartphone or tablet, you'll never have to worry about getting tangled up in the cord running between their earpieces while you're typing, working out at the gym, or grooving to music while making dinner.
+As Bluetooth earbuds don’t need to be plugged into a smartphone or tablet, you’ll have more freedom of movement untethered from your device, and needn’t worry about getting tangled up in the cord while you’re typing, working out at the gym, or grooving to music while making dinner.

 Where corded earphones can only connect to one device at a time, Bluetooth devices can seamlessly switch between one audio source or another or even listen to multiple audio sources at the same time.
 Additionally, as the death knell sounds for audio jacks in mobile hardware, investing in a set of Bluetooth cans ensures you’ll be living a dongle-free, future-proof life for years to come.

-Truly wireless earphones?
-We love them, but traditional Bluetooth earphones tend to be a better deal.
+Truly wireless earbuds?
+We love them too (and even have a few favorites), but traditional Bluetooth earphones tend to be a better deal.
 While they’re not completely cable-free, Bluetooth earbuds typically offer better battery life and similar sound and features as truly wireless cans for a fraction of the price.

 Jaybird’s X4 wireless sports earphones are reasonably priced, sound great, and boast enough features that most people will find a lot to like about them.
 (Read our full review here.)
 With their IPX7 rating, they can be submerged in a meter of water for up to 30 minutes and still come out swinging.
 So go ahead and get caught in the rain, cover them in mud, or sweat at the gym.
 Once you rinse them off, you’ll be ready to use them again.
 The silicone ear caps and ear fins that ship with with make them crazy comfortable to wear and allow for a measure of situational awareness.
 Alternatively, you can use a set of included Comply foam ear tips with the X4s for some serious passive noise cancellation.